 104 of you joined (or renewed) Friends of Trailside Museum as members – over $9,000 raised.
 You can still sign up through at the race website’s Trailside Museum link.

 LAYERS.
 If you have layers on now and you get to the campground (about 1 mile in) and you want to leave your outer layer, we will have volunteers collecting them in bins and returning them to the finish area for you to pick up at the end of your race.

 - Start taking your layers off at the sand hill.
 We will be waiting at the bottom of the meadow to collect them.

 THE COURSE.
 The course carries hazards.
-The leaves can be slick in spots and the wet fall season and especially rain in the last two days have left some wet spots on the trail and a few “water crossings” and “mud flats” features for your enjoyment.
+The leaves can be slick in spots and the rain in the last few days has left some wet spots on the trail and a few “water crossings” and “mud flats” features for your enjoyment.

 We did some course “grooming” over the past two weeks.
-Rocks, leaves, and other hazards are a natural part of the trail.
+But Tropical Storm Nicole had other ideas.
+Rocks, leaves, and other hazards are always a natural part of the trail.
 Take care and take those rocky downhills slowly.
 The uphills you can go fast on.

 SWEEPS.
 Sweeps will be following along behind the runners.
 If you can’t continue, stay on the course and the sweeps will catch up to you and send for help if you need it.
 They have cell phones, sweep maps, and LVAC contact info.

 After runners finish we will have awards near the tent.
 Please stick around — you may go home with a prize!